asrhou/NATMI/README.md

   * [Identify variations in cell-to-cell signaling networks](#the-variations-in-cell-to-cell-signaling-between-3-month-old-and-18-month-old-murine-mammary-gland-are-then-identified-by-diffedgespy)
   * [Visualize the cell-to-cell communication networks (Figure 6 of the manuscript)](#we-visualize-up--and-down-regulated-edges-between-3-months-and-18-months-using-visinteractionspy-as-in-figure-6-of-the-manuscript)
 - [Frequently Asked Questions](#frequently-asked-questions)

+## About NATMI

+NATMI is a fast, flexible and easy to use python-based tool (see [software requirements](#download-and-installation)) to construct cell-to-cell ligand- receptor communication networks from multiomics data.
+By default, NATMI uses connecotmeDB20202 (link, bla bla currated ligand-receptor lists) and works with user-specified gene/protein abundance matrix files.
+It also allows users to easily interogate their own interactions or can be used to explore precompiled Tabula Muris, Tabula Muris Senis and FANTOM5 cell atlas. [links]

+NATMI was developed and is maintained by Rui Hou [rui.hou@research.uwa.edu.au] at the laboratory of Professor Alistair Forrest at the Harry Perkins Institute of Medical Research.

 ## Download and Installation [(top)](#table-of-content)